-Raise awareness of the symptoms which are widely linked to the menopause;
+raise awareness of the symptoms which are widely linked to the menopause

-Normalise the conversation about the menopause and improve the level of support and information provided;
+normalise the conversation about the menopause and improve the level of support and information provided

-Provide employees with guidance about the support that they can seek from their line manager if they are experiencing menopausal symptoms which affect them at work.
+provide employees with guidance about the support that they can seek from their line manager if they are experiencing menopausal symptoms which affect them at work

 While symptoms vary greatly between individuals, they commonly include:

-Recurrent urinary tract infections;
+recurrent urinary tract infections

-Joint stiffness, aches and pains;
+joint stiffness, aches and pains

-Talking menopause at work
+Talking about menopause at work

-their symptoms are personal/private;
+their symptoms are personal or private

-the symptoms are embarrassing, or they would find it uncomfortable to disclose the reason with their manager;
+the symptoms are embarrassing, or they would find it uncomfortable to disclose the reason with their manager

-they don’t know their manager well enough;
+they don’t know their manager well enough

-they don’t feel comfortable disclosing it to their male or younger manager.
+they don’t feel comfortable disclosing it to their male or younger manager

 At the University, we aim to foster an open and inclusive environment where employees can seek support in relation to the menopause and know that this information will be treated sensitively and confidentially.
 Line managers can seek further guidance from our Menopause Guidance for Managers in order to understand how they can support their staff members who have disclosed menopausal symptoms and/or concerns relating to the menopause.

-How can I seek support about the menopause?
+How you can seek support

-You are encouraged to inform your line manager if you are experiencing menopausal symptoms at an early stage to ensure that these are treated as an ongoing health issue rather than as individual instances of ill health in line with the University’s [Managing Sickness, Supporting Staff Policy].
-Early notification and disclosure of this information will also help your line manager to understand the most appropriate way to support your individual needs.
-For example, there may be a separate area within the department where a member of staff can retreat to if they are feeling unwell or having a hot flush.
+If you're experiencing menopausal symptoms, it's advisable to inform your line manager at an early stage.
+This will ensure these are treated as an ongoing health issue rather than as individual instances of ill health (in line with the University’s Managing Sickness, Supporting Staff Policy).
+Disclosing this information early on will also help your line manager to support your individual needs in the most appropriate way.
+For example, there may be a separate area within the department you can go to if you are experiencing menopausal symptoms and feeling unwell.

-consider the symptoms that you are experiencing and how you feel they are affecting your performance and/or attendance at work;
+consider the symptoms that you are experiencing and how you feel they are affecting your performance and/or attendance at work